Coding Standards for SQL and PL/SQL

 To make it easiest for individual developers to be aware of and make use of standard variable declarations, consider creating a package that contains only standard subtypes, constants and variable declarations and any code necessary to initialize them.

-Always use the %TYPE attribute to declare variables which are actually PL/SQL representations of database values.19 This includes a lot of your variables.
-Using %TYPE sometimes takes more typing, but it improves your code substantially.
+%TYPE attribute to declare variables which are actually PL/SQL representations of database values.

 procedure format_customer ( p_customer_id customers.cst_id%type ) is v_first_name customers.cst_first_name%type; v_last_name customers.cst_last_name%type; v_address customers.cst_address_l1%type; v_city customers.cst_city%type; v_national_ins# customers.cst_national_ins_number%type; begin ... end;